Start a New Club or Organization

 If approved by the Judicial Committee, the club will be put on the consent agenda for the next Student Senate meeting.
 If not approved, the ASO Director will reach out to the primary contact and take the necessary actions.

-If approved by the Student Senate body in the consent agenda, the club will be approved manually by the ASO Director and an email confirmation should be available following day.
+If approved by the Student Senate body in the consent agenda, the club will be approved manually by the ASO Director, and you should receive an email the following day.

 Finalize Details & Get Started